APP - Use of First-Line Psychosocial Care for Children and Adolescents on Antipsychotics

 - 12–17 years.

-IPSD: Index prescription start date.
-The earliest prescription dispensing date for an antipsychotic medication where the date is in the intake period and there is a negative medication history.
+IPSD: Index prescription start date: The earliest prescription dispensing date for an antipsychotic medication where the date is in the intake period and there is a negative medication history.

 Negative medication history: A period of 120 days prior to the IPSD when the member had no antipsychotic medications dispensed for either new or refill prescriptions.

-- 120 days prior to the IPSD through 30 days after the IPSD.
+Persons who received psychosocial care or residential behavioral health treatment in the 121-day period from 90 days prior to the IPSD through 30 days after the IPSD.

 Best Practice and Measure Tips